saadayomide/DevOps-Group-Project/README.md

 Monitoring:
 - App Insights needs an instrumentation key (or set via Key Vault).
 Telemetry is initialized at startup when APPINSIGHTS_INSTRUMENTATIONKEY is present.

-See docs/deployment_guide.md for more details.
+See docs/deployment_guide.md for more details.s